Trainee and associate placements

 We are interested in receiving applications from Trainees and Associates (counselling and Mental Health) who can meet the following basic requirements:

-- An ability to work for one full day each week (either 9am -5 pm or 10am - 6pm).
+- An ability to work for one full day each week (either 9am -5 pm).
 This includes one hour per week for clinical supervision.
-Some minor adjustments to these times may be possible.

 - Our aim is to provide an experience which realistically reflects the Higher Education environment.
 We therefore require a willingness to work with up to five ongoing clients and to participate in the full range of Counselling Service activities.
 Activities will be in line with your strengths and interests and could include: day-to-day administration, staffing a drop-in centre for students, group facilitation, student induction events, Open Days, Fresher’s Fair.
 Where appropriate, training in carrying out these responsibilities will be provided.